 Some famous places are all reputation and no substance.
 The Albert Dock, annoyingly, earns the praise.
 In spring especially, it is one of the easiest ways to spend half a day in Liverpool without spending any money and without once feeling deprived.

-Begin at Pier Head, admire the Three Graces doing their usual work of making other cities look underdressed, then walk along the waterfront toward the dock.
+Begin at the Pier Head, admire the Three Graces doing their usual work of making other cities look underdressed, then walk along the waterfront toward the dock.
 There is space, air, water, and enough brick, stone, and skyline to remind you that Liverpool was built by people who thought modesty was for smaller ports.

-Pro tip: Do the walk slowly.
+• Pro tip: Do the walk slowly.
 The waterfront improves when treated with a little ceremony.
 Besides, hurrying through a view is a vulgar habit.

 4. Free Live Music